snehashis1997/Ezerx-internship-works/README.md

 # Dataset description

---The Dataset contains 291 colums.
+-- The Dataset contains 291 colums.
 Here 290 coloums are feature and 291th is labels which is continius value betwen 66000 to 88000.

---Later I divide the labels in five categories using histrogram plot.
+-- Later I divide the labels in five categories using histrogram plot.

 # Libraries:

-1.Pandas -- for tabular dataset handeling
+1. Pandas -- for tabular dataset handeling

-2.Numpy -- for array related works
+2. Numpy -- for array related works

-3.Scipy -- for peak detection and gaussian smoothing
+3. Scipy -- for peak detection and gaussian smoothing

-4.Scikit learn -- for different types of regression and classification machine learning models
+4. Scikit learn -- for different types of regression and classification machine learning models

-5.Imblearn -- for reducing imbalanced class
+5. Imblearn -- for reducing imbalanced class

 # My work